 Grenadians at home and abroad have to take ownership of shaping the country’s future.
-The island is heavily indebted, traditional aid sources to the Caribbean are drying up.
-This means there’s an even greater need for innovation to create opportunities and alternatives ways to drive social and economic change on this island.
-This aim of this platform is to champion the young people who are out there making change happen.
+The island is heavily indebted and traditional aid sources to the Caribbean are drying up.
+This means there’s an even greater need for innovation to create opportunities and alternative ways to drive social and economic change on our island.
+This aim of this platform is to champion the generation who are out there making change happen.

 We launched the first version of this platform in 2014 to coincide with the anniversary of the island’s fortieth year of independence.
 The historic year provided the perfect opportunity to profile and champion the emerging generation of change-makers.

 Over 12 months we profiled a talented and exciting array of young Grenadians who were making a definitive impact within their chosen field.
 The aim was that, in celebrating the young stars (on the island and among the diaspora), we would share their inspiring stories and build a network of Grenadian influencers who are willing to share their skills and talents.

 Did the project achieve its aim to make a positive social impact?